BLZbanme/leetcode/0001-0100/0001-0050/0034FindFirstAndLastPositionOfElementInSortedArray/0034FindFirstAndLastPositionOfElementInSortedArray.md

+# 34.Find First and Last Position of Element in Sorted Array

-​	Given an array of integers `nums` sorted in ascending order, find the starting and ending position of a given `target` value.
+	Given an array of integers `nums` sorted in ascending order, find the starting and ending position of a given `target` value.

 ​	Your algorithm's runtime complexity must be in the order of *O*(log *n*).